atoms19/AWL/README.md

 ## Future Plans

 - add closures
-- add support for structs
+- add biterary operations (and , or , xor , not , left shift , right shift)
-- add biterary operations
+- add a standard library (math , string )

 awl is supposed to be a typesafe language but as of now it isnt